It's Not Over Yet!

 NEAR Shoemaker snapped 69 detailed pictures during the final three miles (five kilometers) of its descent, the highest resolution images ever obtained of an asteroid.
 The camera delivered clear pictures from as close as 394 feet (120 meters) showing features as small as one centimeter across.
 The images also included several things that piqued the curiosity of NEAR scientists, such as fractured boulders, a football-field sized crater filled with dust, and a mysterious area where the surface appears to have collapsed.

-"These spectacular images have started to answer the many questions we had about Eros," says Joe Veverka, NEAR's imaging team leader from Cornell University, N.Y., "but they also revealed new mysteries that we will explore for years to come."
+the many questions we had about Eros," says Joe Veverka, NEAR's imaging team leader from Cornell University, N.Y., "but they also revealed new mysteries that we will explore for years to come."

 Yesterday, the NEAR mission operations team decided against another engine firing that could have lifted the space probe off the asteroid's surface again.